 Ben: I have enjoyed every season so far, but this was a noticeable jump in overall quality from Season 2, for sure.

 Robert: I think we had a fantastic monster this season.
 Other shows and films have got things like this so wrong so I appreciated that a lot of thought had gone into it and it wasn’t gimmicky.
-The build up of his arrival from previous seasons paid off.
+The build-up of his arrival from previous seasons paid off.

 Ben: I’d have to agree with you.
 The monster had everything!

 Robert: The cast is just absolutely fantastic.
 Whilst I think they are better when all together, I didn’t mind that they split off into smaller groups for the majority.
-It did make that scene in the shopping mall when the whole cast are reunited even more exciting to watch.
+It did make that scene in the shopping mall when the whole cast is reunited even more exciting to watch.

 Ben: My biggest frustration always comes when they spend so much time separated.
 I NEED more than one episode where everyone comes together!
 What did you reckon to all the references this season?